Nerve Pain and Numbness

 • acetyl-L-carnitine (in doses of 500 mg, three times daily with meals).

 Antiretroviral drugs, particularly the older nucleoside analogues (nukes) listed above, can damage mitochondria, the power plants of cells.
 This is thought to contribute to neuropathy and other health problems.
-Fortunately, the newer nukes appear not to cause the extent of mitochondrial damage seen with the older drugs.
+Fortunately, the newer nukes do not appear to cause the extent of mitochondrial damage seen with the older drugs.

-Because of the link between mitochondrial damage and neuropathy, some people seek to prevent or reverse mitochondrial damage by taking a combination of antioxidants, B vitamins and the amino acid acetyl-L-carnitine.
-One way to get this combination of nutrients is to take:
+Because of the link between mitochondrial damage and neuropathy, some people try to prevent or reverse mitochondrial damage by taking a combination of antioxidants, B vitamins and the amino acid acetyl-L- carnitine.
+To get this combination of nutrients, try:

 • a potent multivitamin that includes the whole B vitamin complex and a broad spectrum of antioxidants (vitamin C, carotenoids, selenium and others)

-When B complex vitamins have been determined to be too low, some people have reported it helpful to supplement, especially with vitamin B6 (25 to 50 mg daily taken as part of a B complex supplement) and vitamin B12 (see the appendix for more info about this vitamin).
+When B complex levels are too low, some people find it helpful to supplement, especially with vitamin B6 (25 to 50 mg daily taken as part of a B complex supplement) and vitamin B12.
 Taking very large amounts of vitamin B6 has been linked to nerve problems.
-The recommended maximum daily dose is 100 mg.
-Vitamin B12 is generally safe, even at high doses.
+The recommended maximum daily dose is 100 mg, though vitamin B12 is generally safe, even at high doses.

-Vitamin D may also be helpful.
-Multiple studies have shown that vitamin D deficiency is common in people with HIV.
-A study in people with diabetes showed that the pain of peripheral neuropathy was cut almost in half after three months of supplementation with vitamin D. See the appendix on vitamin D for more information.
+Vitamin D3 may also be helpful.
+Multiple studies have shown that vitamin D deficiency is common in people living with HIV.
+The pain of peripheral neuropathy may be reduced with supplementation with vitamin D3.

 Reducing pressure on feet or hands